If you’re worried that a child or young person is at risk or is being abused, report it.

 - enjoy their work and working with children

 - recognise and value strengths in each other and use these to support everyone

 - work within the agreed policies of the school

 - promote a happy, caring and safe school

 - encourage children to think for themselves, ask questions and find answers

 - create an environment of trust whereby children are trusted to work seriously

 - challenge and support children in their learning.

 As part of our curriculum for teaching and learning, we ensure that the issues of healthy eating, physical exercise and safety are taught.
 This aspect is enhanced by the many visitors to school, such as police officers who talk to the children about issues such as road safety, safe people and drugs awareness.
 In addition, there are many policies in place to safeguard our children, including:

 This is sensitive area in which all staff receive regular training.
 Scholes (Elmet) Primary School and other services for children and families all work together to support the needs of children.
 There are four designated officers for child protection in school: Karen Hague, Gayle Beesley, Keeley Pallister and Tanya David.
 There is also a named governor for child protection.
-Read our Child Protection Policy.
+Read our Safeguarding and Child Protection Policy.
 This is based on the Leeds model policy but has been adapted to suit our particular context by school leaders and governing body.
 Our policy is reviewed annually in line with any changes that may have been made to the model policy by the safeguarding team, or to reflect other changes and best practice.
 This is to ensure the integration of current issues and good practice.